mlepage/flatland/README.md

 New config variables determine whether the console and frame info are displayed.

-Some of the controls have changed.
+Some of the controls have changed:

-Menu: access with ESC, use with ARROWS/ENTER or mouse.
+- Menu: access with ESC, use with ARROWS/ENTER or mouse
-Scrolling: use ARROWS; ENTER toggles autoscroll (in game).
+- Scrolling: use ARROWS; ENTER toggles autoscroll (in game)
-CTRL key: multiple selection in editor; toggle rendering in game.
+- CTRL: multiple selection in editor; toggle rendering in game

 Milestone 5 - Sep 24, 2003
 --------------------------